arturmuller/battle-tracker-content/README.md

 Everything else has been translated, yay.

 Now just save, propose the change, and create a pull request (PR).
-If you're using GitHub, just keep clicking the big green buttons until they stop appearing!
+If you're editing on GitHub, just keep clicking the big green buttons until they stop appearing!
 (But feel free to include any questions/comments in the PR notes if necessary.)

 ## Progress